 The Goethe-Institut / Max Mueller Bhavan will bear economy return airfare from Germany to Bangalore and accommodation during the bangaloREsidency, in collaboration with the local host organisation.
 International health insurance has to be obtained and borne by the artist.
 In addition we offer a daily maintenance stipend of Rs.
 2000 (for the time spent in Bangalore), payable in Rupees in Bangalore, which would adequately cover daily board and routine expenses in Bangalore, but not rent and related costs in Germany.
 Selected candidates should make sure their credit cards are activated for use abroad before they fly out.
 Approved production costs will be covered by us.
 The budget should be in snyc with the proposed project and should not exceed 2000 €.
 If the selected candidate is receiving funding from other sources, he/she is obliged to inform us and the terms will be adapted accordingly.

-At the beginning of the bangaloREsidency, the Resident will be expected to make a public Pecha Kucha-style (i.e. short, tight, largely image-oriented with a strict time limit of 7 minutes) presentation, offering an insight into his/her practice and possibly also the proposed project in Bangalore.
+At the beginning of the bangaloREsidency, the Resident will be expected to make a public Pecha Kucha-style (i.e. short, tight, largely image-oriented with a strict time limit of 7 minutes) presentation in English, offering an insight into his/her practice and possibly also the proposed project in Bangalore.
 Although it is not always essential that the project should be completed during the duration of the bangaloREsidency, a short “open studio” towards the end, giving an indication of activities during the sojourn in Bangalore, is mandatory.
 This event should provide glimpses into the outcome of the bangaloREsidency.
 On completion of the bangaloREsidency, a brief report for our online Archive is required to be submitted and if this is achieved within a month from the end of the residency the visa fees will be reimbursed.

 The host organisation will extend all possible technical support, but applicants should be aware that circumstances could be different in India and should be prepared to adapt and deal creatively with potential challenges in terms of resources and materials.
 A local SIM card will be provided but it is recommended that the candidates travel with a relatively up-to-date smart phone so that communication and commuting in the City are facilitated.